skypjack/entt/docs/md/entity.md

 In `EnTT`, this means to iterating over a reduced set of entities and components with respect to what would otherwise be returned from a view or a group.<br/>
 On these words, however, the similarities with the proposal of `Entitas` also end.
-The rules of language and the design of the library obviously impose and allow different things.
+The rules of the language and the design of the library obviously impose and allow different things.

 An `observer` is initialized with an instance of a registry and a set of rules that describes what are the entities to intercept.
 As an example: